 Once you arrive at Hakone-Yumoto station, you’ll need to change trains onto the Hakone Tozan Railway line, which will take you to the town of Gora and several other towns within the region.
 Transport from Hakone-Yumoto station and within the region is covered by a separate ticket.
 Pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all trains, buses, boats, and ropeways within the Hakone and Kamakura regions.
 This pass also includes free or discounted entry to the many Hakone attractions for up to 3-days.

 From Tokyo Station or Shinagawa Station – If you have a Japan Rail Pass, then the most economical way of getting to Hakone is to catch the Shinkansen train (bullet train) on the Tokaido Line from Tokyo or Shinagawa stations to Odawara.
 Once in Odawara, you’ll need to change onto the Hakone Tozan Line for the rest of the journey.

 The train from Odawara station is covered by a separate ticket.
 We recommend you pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all transport from Odawara station to Hakone-Yumoto station and within the Hakone and Kamakura regions, including trains, buses, boats, and ropeways.
 This pass also includes entrance to many of the attractions around Hakone for up to 3-days.

 How to Get to Hakone by Car

 If you plan to rent a car and drive, there are a few things to note.
 In Japan, they drive on the left side.
 The quality of the roads is not great, due to the amount of seismic activity in Japan, and there are many toll roads around Tokyo.
 Familiarise yourself with the road signs, but most are written in Japanese and English.
 You can read more tips about driving in Japan here.
-Click here to book your rental vehicle from Rentalcars.com.
+For the best rates on rental vehicles, check out Rentalcars.com.

 Where to Stay in Hakone